irenedonofrio/RealWaste-CNN/README.md

 ## **Overview**
 This project focuses on building a deep learning model for **multiclass image classification** of waste materials using the **RealWaste** dataset, which was sourced from waste received at the Whyte's Gully Waste and Resource Recovery facility in Wollongong, NSW, Australia.
+Deep CNNs and Transfer Learning modes have been implemented trained on the train test and evaluated on the validation test.
+The best performing model is then tested.

+---

+## **Dataset**

+The dataset comprises 4,752 labeled images of waste, with each image sized at **524x524 pixels**.
+The dataset is publicly available from the **UC Irvine Machine Learning Repository**.
 It is a comprehensive dataset that covers various classes of landfilled waste for sustainable waste management:

 | Label               | Image Count |